My paper “‘Fake News’ and Conceptual Ethics'“ is now forthcoming at the Journal of Ethics of Social Philosophy.

-I am excited to announce that I will be joining the department of philosophy at San José State University as an Assistant professor this fall!
-As a French Canadian born in snowy Québec, I very much look forward to discovering life on the West Coast.
+I am excited to announce that I will be joining the department of philosophy at San José State University as an Assistant professor this fall.
+As a French Canadian born and raised in snowy Québec, I very much look forward to discovering life on the West Coast!

 "Political Liberalism and the False Neutrality Objection " is now available online at the Critical Review of International Social and Political Philosophy.